 Finally, the Chairman confirmed that the LRA will be holding our next official Litter Pick on Sunday, 29th October starting at 2 p.m. and finishing at 4 p.m.
 The starting point is the car park opposite the Station as usual and you can either pick up a bag and gloves etc. there (then start on whatever is your chosen area) or alternatively just drop off a bag that you have filled earlier in the week.
 Julia will be there with bags and pickers.
 All borrowed equipment must be returned.

-Cllr Hall returned to the podium, to provide the voting count and confirm that all Resolutions had been unanimously carried.
+Cllr Hall returned to the podium, to provide the voting count and confirm that all Resolutions had been passed by a majority vote.
 The Chairman welcomed all re-elected and new Directors, looking forward with working with them all in the months ahead.

 The Chairman called for any other items of A.O.B. – whilst at the same time pointing out that 2 further Flyers had been placed on the chairs throughout the room.
 These related to:- The MVDC “Have we got it right?” consultation on their draft Council Strategy, running from 25th September to 5th November 2023, and The “Royal Coat of Arms” Conservation programme running at St Mary’s Church, Fetcham.